yh1008/socialNetwork/README.md

 ##### social network graph

-build a social network graph with networkx and matplotlib
+build a social network graph with networkx and matplotlib from the friends.txt file

 prerequisite: